 About 45minutes north of Kuala Lumpur are the Batu Caves, dedicated to the Hindu god Lord Murugan.
 This is one of the most popular Hindu shrines outside of India.
 And it really does feel like you are stepping into Southern India.
 Colourful Tamil-style temples occupy the area at the base of the stairs to the cave and vendors sell candles, flowers and trinkets for worshippers to leave at the various temples inside.

-Standing guard at the front of the temple is the enormous, 42.7metre tall statue of Lord Murugan, which took three years to complete and is now the tallest statue of this deity in the world.
+Standing guard at the front of the Batu Caves temple is the enormous, 42.7metre tall statue of Lord Murugan, which took three years to complete and is now the tallest statue of this deity in the world.
 272 steps take you to a huge cave at the top where the main temple is located.
 The sheer size of the cave is overwhelming and the views back down from the top are impressive.
 Be on the lookout for the cheeky macaque monkeys who have claimed the temple grounds as their home.
 They won’t hesitate to grab any food you have in your bag or from your hand.
-And speaking of food, for a real taste of South Indian check out the amazing Indian restaurants when you come back down from the caves for a bargain lunch.
+And speaking of food, for a real taste of South India check out the amazing Indian restaurants when you come back down from the caves for a bargain lunch.
+You can catch the train from KL Sentral to the Batu Caves.

 Located in the midst of thirteen acres of gardens, the Masjid Negara, National Mosque of Malaysia is an interesting place to visit and learn a little more about Islam.
-Non-Muslim visitors are permitted to visit the mosque Monday to Sunday from 9am to 12pm, 3pm to 4pm and 5:30pm to 6:30pm.
+Non-Muslim visitors are permitted to visit the mosque from Monday to Sunday from 9 am to 12 pm, 3 pm to 4 pm and 5:30 pm to 6:30 pm.
 On Friday, the hours are restricted to just the two afternoon time slots.
 Entry is free and women are required to wear a headscarf and to cover their arms and legs.
 Purple robes and headscarves are provided free of charge at the entrance.

 Inside the mosque, you can explore at your leisure and there are volunteers on hand to answer any questions you might have about the Islamic faith.
 The mosque can hold a whopping 15,000 people and the prayer room inside really is beautiful.
 Non-Muslim visitors can’t go inside the prayer room but you can go right up to the very edge of it and look inside.

-Kuala Lumpur’s China Town district is buzzing with energy and the hub of the activity is Petaling Street.
+Chinatown in Kuala Lumpur is a district buzzing with energy and the hub of the activity is on Petaling Street.
 This is where you should come if you want knock-off…. anything!
 Sunglasses, t-shirts, shoes, Zippos, perfume, you name it; you’ll find it here.
 Be prepared to haggle hard and you will no doubt land yourself a bargain.
 There are plenty of street foods to sample too, including roasted chestnuts, various noodle dishes and sweet potato balls, among other culinary offerings.
-And when you’ve had enough of China Town wind down with a beer at the Reggae Bar, a backpacker favourite, at the west side of the market for some of the best value drinks in the city.
+And when you’ve had enough of Chinatown wind down with a beer at the Reggae Bar, a backpacker favourite, at the west side of the market for some of the best value drinks in the city.

 If you’re looking for fancy shopping malls, restaurants, bars and cafés, then look no further than Bukit Bintang.
 This popular street is the centre of KL’s entertainment scene.
 This is the hip and trendy part of the city, where you will find the younger generation hanging out.
 It’s also home to Ain Arabia, the so-called ‘Arabic district’ of KL, where you will find restaurants serving a great choice of Arabian dishes.

 Opened in 2012, this pedestrian walkway runs for just over 1km and connects the Pavilion KL Mall to KLCC, the site of the Petronas Towers.
-When we visited KL, this was listed as number 5 of 241 things by TripAdvisor of things to to do in Kuala Lumpur.
+When we visited KL, this was listed by TripAdvisor as number 4 of 310 things to do in Kuala Lumpur.
 We couldn’t believe it!
 But we quickly realised why it’s so popular – the partly air-conditioned walkway is a real treat in the 40degree heat.
 It might not be a ‘tourist attraction’ but you’re going to want to make use of this when KL gets hot, which is… always!

 Around the Petronas Towers is a 50acre garden consisting of walkways, workout areas, a massive children’s play area and elaborate water features.
 This is a great place to chill out if you’re waiting for your time slot to visit the towers or if you want to see the towers from a different perspective.
 When you’re in a big concrete jungle, it’s always nice to experience some greenery and KL has some pleasant green areas scattered throughout the city.